vperezco/adaimb.github.io/index.md

 ![](../img/fabrizio-verrecchia-Ai7sV3SSMIQ-unsplash.jpg){: .align-center}

-It has been common knowledge for quite some time that Google, amongst other companies, have a great influence on events.
+It has been common knowledge for quite some time that **Google**, amongst other companies, have a great influence on events.
 People were made even more aware of this influence, recently, during the 2016 American elections.
 A group of researchers have recently developed a theory which states that Google Trends allow to predict the present.
-You must ask yourself, how can we predict the present ?
-The idea is to use Google Trends from previous weeks or months and see if those trends give us a good representation of what is happening right now.
+You must ask yourself, **how can we predict the present ?** The idea is to use Google Trends from previous weeks or months and see if those trends give us a good representation of what is happening right now.
 We decided to use the methods behind this theory to pursue a project of our own.

 First of all, we decided to study the link between initial claims for unemployment benefits and specific google trends.
 This example was presented in the original paper but we decided to view the data on another type of figure to give us another perspective and to push the analysis further by applying the method on another time scale.